 What Can I Use The Fishbowl Discussion Format For?

-The fishbowl discussion format is a versatile and powerful tool for online workshop facilitation, particularly for running role playing activities, games, and impromptu discussions.
+The fishbowl discussion format is a versatile and powerful tool for online workshops and training sessions, particularly for running role playing activities, experiential learning activities, and energizers.

 Role Playing Activities